 Some of the world’s most entrepreneurial countries find themselves that way simply by virtue of being underdeveloped and lacking other opportunities.

 Another interesting way of looking at this is how entrepreneurial a country (or the experts there) sees itself.
-Of course, internal experts may well look at different factors when compared to an outsider looking in.
+Of course, internal experts may look at different factors compared to an outsider looking in.
 Perceptions within countries about their entrepreneurial values are very interesting.

 Asia and Oceania

 The United Arab Emirates ranked at the top of the Global Entrepreneurship Monitor Global Report.
 Entrepreneurship is a high priority of the Gulf nation, with a recently launched project targeting the next 50 years of development.

 The UAE continues to enjoy a high level of investment and government commitment.
 The ratio of those starting a business is more than five to one in 2022.
 However, turning these many new startups into established businesses is a challenge.